Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 That's future demand capture.
 That's the game.

 Speaking of building brand equity, learn how to track it for free.
 And understand why a Strong Brand Actually Lowers Your CPMs in the auction.
-If you're seeing demand you can't attribute, that's The Dark Funnel—and it's your friend.
+If you're seeing demand you can't attribute, that's The Dark Funnel.
+And it's your friend.

 The Complete Guide